 MANET's technology raises several problems related to the analysis of performance, synchronization and concurrency of the network.
-Moreover, the request of computing services characterized by high quality levels, broad and continuous availability, and inter-operability over heterogeneous platforms, increases the complexity of the systems' architecture.
-Therefore, it is quite important to be able to verify qualities like responsiveness, robustness, correctness and performance, starting from the early stages of the system's development.
-In order to do this, many studies are executed with the support of simulators [3] [36] [39].
-They can be used to measure and to evaluate performances and to compare different solutions, implementing the network at a low abstraction level but, by their intrinsic nature, they cannot support proofs of correctness, synchronization and deadlock properties, and they cannot model MANET's with a higher abstraction level of specification.
-To overcome this limitations, formal methods are used to create a model the system.
-For instance, the processcalculus [35], the Calculus of Mobile Ad Hoc Networks (CMN) [28], and the Algebra for Wireless Networks (AWN) [14] capture essential characteristic of nodes, such as mobility or packets broadcasting.
-Petri nets have been employed to study the modeling and verification of routing protocols [40], and the evaluation of protocols performances [13].
+Moreover, the request of computing services characterized by high quality levels, broad and continuous availability, and inter-operability over heterogeneous platforms, increases the complexity of the mobile systems' architectures.
+Therefore, it is important to be able to verify qualities like responsiveness, robustness, correctness and performance, starting from the early stages of the system's development.
+In order to do this, many studies are executed with the support of simulators [14] [15] [16].
+They can be used to measure and to evaluate performances and to compare different solutions, implementing the network at a low level of abstraction but, by their intrinsic nature, they cannot support proofs of correctness, synchronization and deadlock properties, and they cannot model MANET's at a higher abstraction level.

-This kind of state-based models provide a suitable way of representing algorithms, and they are typically equipped with tools (such as CPN Tools [23]) that allow to simulate the algorithms, directly.
+To overcome these limitations, formal methods are used to create a model of the system.
+For instance, the processcalculus [17], the Calculus of Mobile Ad Hoc Networks (CMN) [18], and the Algebra for Wireless Networks (AWN) [19] capture essential characteristic of nodes, such as mobility or packets broadcasting.
+Petri nets have been employed to study the modeling and verification of routing protocols [20], and the evaluation of protocols performances [21].
+This kind of state-based models provide a suitable way of representing algorithms, and they are typically equipped with tools (such as Coloured Petri Nets tools [22]) that allow to simulate the algorithms, directly.
 However, they lack expressiveness, because they only show a single level of abstraction, and they do not provide simple ways for refinements of the executable code.
-These characteristics are intrinsic in the Abstract State Machine model (ASM) that provides a way to describe algorithms in a simple abstract pseudo-code, which can be translated into a high-level programming language source code [5] [17].
-Formal methods are satisfactory for reasoning about properties of the system they describe, but they rarely are useful for studying performance results [8].
+These characteristics are intrinsic in the Abstract State Machine model (ASM) that provides a way to describe algorithms in a simple abstract pseudo-code, which can be translated into a high-level programming language source code [23] [24].
+Even if the ASM formalism seems to fit better to software engineering topics than to networking, we show here that ASM can find very interesting fields of application to communication engineering topics too; in particular, these methods are satisfactory for reasoning about properties of the system they describe, and they can provide insights about the limiting values of network characteristics for which a given protocol provide expected results; they can also be useful for studying performance results [25].

-In this paper, we use the ASM formalism to define a MANET and to simulate its behaviour; this is achieved by introducing MOTION (MOdeling and simulaTIng mObile adhoc Networks), a tool operating within the framework ASMETA (ASM mETAmodeling) [2] [16].
-In particular, we adopt the AODV protocol to manage the evolution of the network and to show the behaviour of the application.
-In Section II, we recall concepts and definitions of mobile ad-hoc networks and of the specific protocol adopted in order to capture the dynamic behavior of nodes in the network.
-In Section III, we recall the basics about Abstract State Machine's [4] [5].
-We will use this formalism to define and study properties of the network.
-In Section IV, we outline the definition and behaviour of MOTION, implementing the previous protocol by means of the ASM's formalism.
+In this paper, we use the ASM formalism to define a MANET and to simulate its behaviour; this is achieved by introducing MOTION (MOdeling and simulaTIng mObile ad-hoc Networks), a tool operating within the framework ASMETA (ASM mETAmodeling) [26] [27].
+In particular, we adopt the AODV protocol to manage the evolution of the network and to show the behaviour of the tool; with respect to [1], we extend MOTION to two variants of AODV, the NACK-based Ad-hoc On-demand Distance Vector (N-AODV, [28]), and the Blackhole-free N-AODV (BN-AODV, [29]).
+In Section II, we recall concepts and definitions of mobile ad-hoc networks and of the specific protocols adopted.
+In Section III, we recall the basic concepts about Abstract State Machine's [30] [23].
+In Section IV, we outline the definition and behaviour of MOTION, implementing the previous protocols by means of the ASM's formalism.
 In Section V, we discuss how the mobile networks' model could be used to represent social groups and to study the related interactions (for instance, those occurring within social networks).
 Conclusions and future work can be found in Section VI.

 II.
-MOBILE AD-HOC NETWORKS AND A ROUTING PROTOCOL
+MOBILE AD-HOC NETWORKS AND ROUTING PROTOCOLS